 The Sion will make use of certain of our technological innovations and solutions, including our solar module technology, our maximum power point tracker central unit ("MCU"), our on-board charger, our power sharing solution and our software and mobile application solution that is tailored to our power sharing solution and provides the backbone for our car-sharing and ride-pooling networks.
 We also plan to offer our own aftersales, self-service system based on an online database providing manuals and tutorials.
-The development of our technologies and solutions is ongoing.
 The functionality, usability and availability of our technologies and solutions in the day-to-day use of our vehicles and at scale is unproven.
 Our technology has not yet been tested in industrial production.
 The relevant production machines that turn our technology into actual products at industrial scale have not yet been developed.
 There is no guarantee that our vehicles will initially perform as expected under daily driving conditions or that we will be able to detect and fix any potential weaknesses in our vehicles' technology, hardware or software prior to commencing serial production.
 For example, our solar modules and/or our batteries may not provide the expected additional range advantage compared to traditional battery electric vehicles or may be less reliable or more expensive to produce than expected.
 In addition, our solar modules may be subject to accelerated corrosion due to the impact of thermal expansion.
 An early prototype version of our integrated solar modules rippled and showed optical deviations when intensely exposed to the sun for an extended period of time.
 While we believe that we have found the reason for these issues, we cannot guarantee that they will not recur.
-In addition, partial exposure of our solar modules to sun may cause sections not exposed to sun to become very hot, which may lead to bodily harm should persons touch these sections.
-Defects in our integrated solar modules may cause fires and bodily harm.
-Furthermore, defects or inappropriate use of our power sharing solutions and insufficient safety measures could lead to bodily harm, short circuits and fire damage to our vehicles or any device or facility to which they are connected.
+Defects in our integrated solar modules may lead to the ignition of our vehicles and may cause bodily harm.
+Furthermore, defects or inappropriate use of our power sharing solutions and insufficient safety measures could lead to bodily harm, short circuits and fire damage to our vehicles or any device or facility they are connected to.
 Also, any of our hardware or software solutions may contain errors, bugs, vulnerabilities or design defects or may be subject to technical limitations that may compromise the functionality of our vehicles or offering.
 Some errors, bugs, vulnerabilities, or design defects inherently may be difficult to detect and may only be discovered after commercialization of our vehicles has begun.
-For example, we recently discovered that the maximum point power tracker solution used for our retrofit solutions needs improvement to enhance the energy captured by the solar modules.
-A dynamic environment, such as a mobility application, may lead to partial shading and rapidly changing irradiance circumstances, which our maximum power point tracker solution does not yet address effectively.
 Additional risks may result from the use of any of our other technologies or solutions in jurisdictions where such use is not lawful and which we may not successfully control.
 For example, our power sharing solution may be used in jurisdictions where any of such power sharing options may not be lawful thereby exposing us or individuals to significant liability risks.
-Our car-sharing and ride-pooling offering may be subject to restrictive laws on passenger transportation and may also be overall less accepted by our customers than anticipated or compared to similar commercial offerings such as Zipcar or Share now.
+Our car-sharing and ride-pooling offering may be subject to restrictive laws on passenger transportation and may also be overall less accepted by our customers than anticipated or compared to similar commercial offerings such as Zipcar or Sharenow